Western Bay of Plenty District Council is committed to ensuring that your privacy is protected.

 The Public Records Act 2005 requires Council to retain "protected records" indefinitely.
 In some circumstances, your personal information may be included within a protected record, including submissions you make in relation to bylaws, annual or long-term plans, and district planning instruments.

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device (for example, your computer or mobile phone).
-These include small files known as cookies.
+These small files are known as cookies.
 They cannot be used to identify you personally.
 These pieces of information are used to improve services for you.

 There are two types of cookie you may encounter when using this site: